Kids turning up to early childhood centres 'daily without food'

 Some babies are being dropped at pre-school with no formula or nappies, and toddlers are going without shoes or lunches in the middle of winter.

-More than 70 early childhood centres have put their hands up to request food, clothing and hygiene products from the children's charity Kidscan after it launched a programme to help under-fives last October.
+More than 70 early childhood centres have put their hands up to request food, clothing and hygiene products from the children's charity Kidscan after it launched a programme to help under-5s last October.

 Currently, 25 centres are receiving assistance but dozens more - caring for around 3000 children - say they need help too.